 Membership

 Membership is open to any individual or institution who has an active interest in cooperative approaches to protecting our state's heritage.
 This is a volunteer-based organization and there are no dues or fees.
-Knowing one day you may be the one in need, you are encouraged to assist other cultural and historic resources organizations during disasters by offering existing resources.
-Examples of resources to offer include sharing knowledge of cultural and historic resources in your community to aid in identifying those at-risk, providing engineering or architectural expertise related to historic buildings, or helping to secure storage space to temporarily house an evacuated collection or displaced organization.
+Knowing one day you may be the one in need, you are encouraged to assist other cultural and historical organizations during disasters by offering resources.
+Examples of resources to offer include sharing your knowledge about cultural and historic resources, aiding us to identify organizations or collections at-risk, making contact with your local emergency managers and responders, or knowing where there might be secure storage space to temporarily house an evacuated collection or displaced organization.

-To become a member of the CHR Task Force or to talk more about the organization, please contact us or join our mailing list in the form at the bottom of this page.
+To become a member of the CHR-TF or to learn more about the organization, please contact us or join our mailing list using the form at the bottom of this page.

-The CHR Task Force is led by a volunteer Steering Committee comprised of experienced practitioners and subject-matter experts from local, state, and federal agencies and other cultural and historic resource organizations and emergency management professions.
-Our Response and Recovery (R&R) Committee includes:
+The CHR-TF is led by a volunteer Steering Committee comprised of experienced practitioners and subject-matter experts from local, state, and federal agencies and other cultural organizations and emergency management professions.
+Our Response and Recovery (R&R) Committee includes three National Heritage Responders and other state and national specialized emergency experts who can help with collections disasters.
+Current co-chairs of CHR are:

 Carl Stewart

-Carl is recently retired after 30 years working for the University of Colorado Libraries, first in the Presvervation Department and then as Building Manager of Norlin Library on the campus National Historic District.
-With degrees in art history and art, and hands-on experience in numerous emergencies and disasters, he is a National Heritage Responder and has served as co-chair of the CHR-TF.
+Carl is recently retired after 30 years working for the University of Colorado Libraries, first in the Preservation Department and then as Building Manager of Norlin Library, part of a National Historic District.
+With degrees in art history and art, and hands-on experience in numerous emergencies and disasters, he is a National Heritage Responder and serves as co-chair of the CHR-TF.

 Profile Pic.jpg